CobyHE/nlp-llm-final-project/README.md

 For MT5 inference, please download `google/mt5-small` from HuggingFace and specify the local directory using `--mt5_dir`.
+> For the fine-tuned MT5 model, due to GitHub file size limitations, the fine-tuned checkpoints are not included in this repository.
+Inference with MT5 in inference.py loads the base mt5-small model for demonstration purposes only.

 ```bash
 python inference.py \
   --model_type mt5 \